cornernote/yii-embed-opencart/README.md

 </pre>

-## Upgrading
+## Extending and Upgrading

-The files in `/catalog/yiiembed` and `/admin/yiiembed` are intended to be modified by you.
+The files in `catalog/yiiembed` and `/admin/yiiembed` are intended to be modified by you.
 Please do not replace your files with the default application.

-The files in `/system/yiiembed` are intended to be in-sync with this project.
+The files in `system/yiiembed` are intended to be in-sync with this project.
 Please avoid changing them, you can extend them if you require modifications.

 ## Configuration